Table of Contents

 The actual, physical amount of iron overload varies between individuals with hemochromatosis.

-How much iron gets accumulated is multi-factorial, based primarily on factors such as a person’s genetics, age, gender, and other health conditions (such as liver disease, diabetes, digestive disorders, immune or hormonal system disorders, and inflammation or infection).
+How much iron accumulates is multi-factorial, based primarily on factors such as genetics, age, gender, and other health conditions (such as liver disease, diabetes, digestive disorders, immune or hormonal system disorders, and inflammation or infection).

-Foods high in iron actually play only a minor role in the grand scheme.
+Foods high in iron may also play a major role in iron overload.

-Blocking iron absorption is essential because the human body has no major way to excrete iron once it is in our system.
+Blocking iron absorption is essential because the human body has no natural way to excrete iron once it is in our system.

-Over time, the end result is too much iron accumulating in our body.
+Over time, the result is too much iron accumulating in our bodies.

 Iron Storage Disorders

-Once this increased iron absorption outpaces our ability to use it or bind it with proteins (like hemoglobin, ferrritin, or transferrin), it begins to accumulate in our cells, tissues, and organs.
+Once this increased iron absorption outpaces our ability to use it or bind it with proteins (like hemoglobin, ferritin, or transferrin), it begins to accumulate in our cells, tissues, and organs.

-This is a very slow process that occurs over years and decades.
+This may be a prolonged process that occurs over years and decades.

-Hemochromatosis Symptoms often do not begin to manifest themselves until a person has stored upwards of 20 or 25 grams of iron.
+Hemochromatosis symptoms may not begin to manifest themselves until a person has stored upwards of 20 or 25 grams of iron.